US Cash Products-Chicago gasoline rallies as selling ends

-Thursday, on top of a similar gain in late trading the prior session, after two
+Thursday, on top of a similar gain in late trading on Wednesday, after two

 refiners wrapped up a week-long bout of selling, traders said.